History of CRMS APL

 APL Runtime Services

-Wiley Greiner wrote math functions for the APL library.[Grei2024] Sheldon Linker wrote runtime library routines to achieve "full APL" based on the subset directly executed by the APL processor.
+Wiley Greiner wrote math functions for the APL library, I/O and IPC procedures, and also maintained the AIPU microcode.[Grei2024] Sheldon Linker wrote runtime library routines to achieve “full APL” based on the subset directly executed by the APL processor.
 He also worked on the graphics package, assisted in writing experiment programs, and helped run experiments.[Li2024]

 Language Services